 Frequently asked questions (FAQs) Click to get info

 I think I may have Covid-19 and I’m showing the symptoms for the virus.
-Should I come to a mobile testing centre?
+Should I get tested?

 I’m feeling slightly unwell but my symptoms are not those associated with Covid-19.
 Should I get tested just in case?

-Yes, there is a chance it could by Covid-19 and by getting tested you will be able to protect your loved ones.
+Yes, there is a chance it could be Covid-19 and by getting tested you can be sure, and you’ll be able to protect your loved ones.